Renewable Energy In Italy: What You Should Know

-In Europe, some countries stand out for renewable energy conversation, and Italy is one of the top players.
-For 2018 and 2020, respectively, Italy beat its renewable energy targets.
-The total energy produced by hydroelectric, solar, wind, bioenergy and geothermal power in Italy for 2018 reached 17.8% of final gross consumption, going past the 17% target set for 2020.
+Some countries stand out in the renewable energy conversation in Europe, and Italy is one of the top players.
+For 2018 and 2020, Italy beat its renewable energy targets.
+The total energy produced by hydroelectric, solar, wind, bioenergy and geothermal power in Italy for 2018 reached 17.8% of final gross consumption, surpassing the 17% target set for 2020.

 Italy’s Renewable Energy Journey, How Far They’ve Come.